(xvi) Provisions, Contingent Liabilities and Contingent Assets

 (ii) No proceeding have been initiated or pending against the Company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988).

-(iii) The Company has not been declared as wilful defaulter by any bank or financial Institution or other lender.
+(iii) The Company has not been declared as willful defaulter by any bank or financial Institution or other lender.

-(iv) No funds that have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any other persons or entities, including foreign entities ("Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall directly or indirectly lend or invest or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.
+(iv) No funds that have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any other persons or entities, including foreign entities ("Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall directly or indirectly lend or invest or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries, except as mentioned in note 44 (4)

 (vi) During the financial year, the Company has not traded or invested in Crypto currency or virtual currency.